 out and about” to socialize after about one year of staying at home

-shopping.
-For instance, Americans have ordered groceries, household items,
+For instance, Americans have ordered groceries, household items, and even

-and even medication online at peak rates during the pandemic, and this
+medication online at peak rates during the pandemic, and this trend will

-porch pirates.
-As things start going back to normal, people will be at
+As things start going back to normal, people will be at home less often,

-home less often, which is opportune for porch pirates.
-By definition,
+which is opportune for porch pirates.
+By definition, porch pirates are

-porch pirates are people who steal packages and other types of mail from
+people who steal packages and other types of mail from doorsteps and mailboxes.